MohammadYAmmar/Robot-arm-with-a-camera/Control panel for robot arm with database/README.md

-# Control panel for robot arm with database
-With my second training at the Smart Methods Company on the Internet of Things track, We start with the second task in the first project, which is a robotic arm that controls a camera.
+During second training at Smart Methods Company# Control panel for robot arm with database With my second training at the Smart Methods Company on the Internet of Things track, We start with the second task in the first project, which is a robotic arm that controls a camera.
 But the difference from the first one is that it is linked to the database with more details and methods that I like to add attached to this description :)
 This description contains many content for your benefit, and it's best to read it completely 📖